All Episodes

 I guess the next logical question is to lay out the proof.

-In other words, how do scientists actually know That the recent change in climate is due, in part or in whole, one or the other, to human activities.
+In other words, how does scientists actually know that the recent change in climate is due, in part or in whole, one or the other, to human activities?

 How do we know that?

-Well, the first thing that scientists are basing their, all of the information on, is our understanding of the basic physics and the laws of nature.
+Well, the first thing that scientists are basing all of the information on is our understanding of the basic physics and the laws of nature and so these are very well established now and we try to encapsulate all of that information in models climate models and then we have all of the information the observations of

-And we can quantitatively replicate Very, a great deal of that, a surprisingly large amount of that in our climate models.
+what is happening, and we can quantitatively replicate a great deal of that, a surprisingly large amount of that in our climate models.

 And so one of the main tools of many of my colleagues, and we certainly do that at my center, the National Center for Atmospheric Research here, is to build the biggest and best climate models in the world.